 Letters to the Editors and Editorials are generally evaluated by an editorial committee, however, external reviews may also be sought.Published annually without peer review are the ACRM | American Congress of Rehabilitation Medicine presidential address and the John Stanley Coulter Lecture.
 The Editorial Board does not peer review the published abstracts of posters, platform presentations of scientific papers, or audiovisual materials presented at the ACRM annual meeting.
 Archives also publishes the official documents of ACRM.
 These documents are not peer reviewed by Archives and include position papers and other materials approved by the ACRM.

 When submitting your revised manuscript, at the request of the Editorial Board, please include a document, separate from your cover letter, itemizing your response to each of the suggested revisions and any other changes you have made.
 Use consecutive line numbering in the text and cite line numbers for each change.
-In addition, hHighlight each change in the revised manuscript.
+In addition, highlight each change in the revised manuscript.
 You will upload this document in the file upload step as the "Detailed Response to Reviewers."
-This file should be blinded.
+Please note that this file should be blinded and should not include author names or institutional letterhead.

-Submission of a revised manuscript includes submission of separate documents in the following order: (1) cover letter; (2) title page, including acknowledgments and explanation of any conflicts of interest; (3) main text file with highlighted changes, including an appropriate (structured or standard) abstract, keywords, list of abbreviations, body of the text, suppliers' list, references, figure legends; (4) a clean copy of the main text file with no highlighted changes, including an appropriate abstract, keywords, list of abbreviations, body of the text, suppliers' list, references, figure legends; (5) figures; (6) tables; (7) appendices; (8) supplementary files; (9) checklist; (10) ICMJE Form for Disclosure of Potential Conflicts of Interest for each author; (11) Archives Authorship Form & Copyright Assignment Disclosure for Submission of a Revised Paper for each author; both forms, individually signed by each author, must be uploaded with revised papers that received a decision of "Accept Pending Revisions".Additional information
+Submission of a revised manuscript includes submission of separate documents in the following order: (1) cover letter; (2) title page, including acknowledgments and explanation of any conflicts of interest; (3) main text file with highlighted changes, including an appropriate (structured or standard) abstract, keywords, list of abbreviations, body of the text, suppliers' list, references, figure legends; (4) a clean copy of the main text file with no highlighted changes, including an appropriate abstract, keywords, list of abbreviations, body of the text, suppliers' list, references, figure legends; (5) figures; (6) tables; (7) appendices; (8) supplementary files; (9) checklist; and (10) ICMJE Form for Disclosure of Potential Conflicts of Interest for each author.Resubmissions

 Manuscripts accepted for publication are subject to editing during the production process.
 Journal style is based on the current AMA Manual of Style.
 The manuscript will be typeset and the designated corresponding author will receive page proofs for approval.
 Proofs must be returned to Elsevier by the corresponding author within 48 hours of receipt, as outlined in the e-mail instructions accompanying the proofs.All accepted manuscripts become the permanent property of Archives and may not be published elsewhere without written permission from the publisher.